Polynomial Optimization

 order = 2 # set the relaxation order

-opt,sol,data = cs_tssos_higher!(data, TS="MD") # compute higher TS steps of the CS-TSSOS hierarchy
+opt,sol,data = cs_tssos_higher!(data, TS="MD", solution=true) # compute higher TS steps of the CS-TSSOS hierarchy

 Keyword arguments